rymen80/homework1/assets/README.md

 For this project we were required to clean up and make more efficient the code for the index.html and style.css files.
-Add description of what was wrong with code " ".
-Add descripton of what I fixed on the code " ".
-Screen Shot of finished product IE. Website, here.
+In both cases the code was bad.
+In css i consilidated many of the redundant style attributes by changng their class names in the .html file.
+I'm sure there are more better ways to do this.